Star Awards for All-Time Favourite Artiste: History

 The award was first introduced in 2004, during the 11th ceremony.

 The first three recipients of this award were Chew Chor Meng, Li Nanxing and Zoe Tay, having won their popularity awards from 1994 to 2003.
 This award was not presented in 2007, 2013 and 2018 as there were no artistes who were eligible to be presented to during those years.
+It will also not be awarded in the 2028 ceremony.

 Huang Biren and Dasmond Koh, who were originally slated to receive their award in 2008 and 2020, respectively, received it a year later in 2009 and 2021, respectively, due to revision of the eligibility of the nominations in 2008 and the COVID-19 pandemic in Singapore in 2020.

 Recipients

-Since its inception, the award has been given to 32 artistes.
-Yvonne Lim and Pornsak are the most recent recipients in this category after winning the Top 10 Most Popular Male Artistes award and Top 10 Most Popular Female Artistes award respectively.
+Since its inception, the award has been given to artistes.
+Carrie Wong and Romeo Tan are the most recent recipients in this category after winning the Top 10 Most Popular Male Artistes award and Top 10 Most Popular Female Artistes award respectively.

-Romeo Tan and Carrie Wong will receive the award in 2026 after winning the Top 10 Most Popular Male Artistes award and Top 10 Most Popular Female Artistes award respectively for 10 times.
+Desmond Tan, Guo Liang, Paige Chua and Ya Hui will receive the award in 2027 after winning the Top 10 Most Popular Male Artistes award and Top 10 Most Popular Female Artistes award respectively for 10 times.